matthiasn/talk-transcripts/Hickey_Rich/SimplicityMatters.md

 complex, because the word "syntax" means associating meaning with order, with position.
 That is what it means to have a syntax.
 So when we write DSLs and things like that, we have to think about the fact that we are adding complexity.
-We might choose to, We should know that is what we are doing.
+We might choose to.
+We should know that that is what we are doing.

 Looping we know is a form of complexity, because it is complecting a variable with the work to do.
-And it is nice, like in Ruby you have "foreach", which is a higher level construct.
+And it is nice, like in Ruby you have "each", which is a higher level construct.
 It gets you out of the looping game.

 I am not going to talk about these.

-ORM is one of the most complex things you can ever touch.
+ORM is one of the most complex things you could ever touch.
 And we choose it over and over and over again, without thinking at all, because everybody is doing it.
 It is really complex.
 You waste an inordinate amount of your time on this.
 And you need to look at it.